novatechflow/KafScale/_docs/iceberg-processor.md

 The Iceberg Processor is a KafScale addon that reads completed segments directly from S3 and writes them to Apache Iceberg tables.
 Like KafScale brokers, the processor is stateless: offsets live in etcd, data lives in S3, output goes to your Iceberg catalog.
 Pods can scale up, down, or restart without coordination overhead.

 This guide is for operators and platform engineers deploying the processor in Kubernetes.
 It focuses on configuration, behavior, and operations.
-For implementation details and code changes, see the developer guide: https://github.com/novatechflow/kafscale/blob/main/addons/processors/iceberg-processor/developer.md.
+For implementation details and code changes, see the [developer guide](https://github.com/novatechflow/kafscale/blob/main/addons/processors/iceberg-processor/developer.md) in the main branch.

 ## What It Does